parrotgeek1/Pluvia/README.md

 Important Notice
 ================

-Pluvia is now end-of-life.
+Development of Pluvia is now discontinued.
 Support for new iOS versions and devices will *not* be added in the feature.
 The only changes which *might* be made to Pluvia would be those necessary to make it function on newer macOS versions; such compatibility will not be added if it imposes a significant maintenance burden.

 What is Pluvia?
 ===============